akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Active-Directory/Security-Group-Access/Readme.md

 - NTFS permissions assigned to: Finance-Access (Modify)
 - No direct user permissions configured

-Permissions were correctly configured at group level.
+Everything looked correct at the permission level, so I moved on to check group membership.

 ---